adrian-d-hidalgo/nestjs-mcp-server/.handbook/GIT_GUIDELINES.md

 ## Pull Request Process

-1. Create a branch from `main` using the appropriate naming convention
+1. Create a branch from `develop` using the appropriate naming convention
 2. Make your changes and commit them following the commit guidelines
 3. Pull the latest changes from the target branch
 4. Push your branch and create a PR to the appropriate target branch